What Grief Looks Like and Ways to Navigate It

 The social effects of grief can be some of the hardest to navigate.
 You may find it hard to go to places that remind you of what you're grieving.
 Relationships may also change due to isolation or emotional strain.

-How Long Does Grief Last
+How Long Does Grief Last?

 There is no timeline for grief.
 The intensity of the symptoms will lessen with time, but the sentiment behind what has been lost can last a lifetime.
+Just know that feeling the pain of loss less doesn’t mean you didn’t love the person or really want the dream that ended differently than you’d hoped.

-What Happens If Grief Is Left Untreated?
+What Happens If Grief Is Left “Untreated”?

-If the intensity of the symptoms has increased or remained the same after 12 months, it may have developed into prolonged grief disorder.
+There is no cure for grief, but if the intensity of the symptoms has increased or remained the same after 12 months, it may have developed into prolonged grief disorder.
 Bereavement-related depression may also develop, but this mainly occurs in people who already have a susceptibility to depressive disorders.
 According to the Diagnostic Statistical Manual of Mental Disorder 5-TR, the key difference between grief and a depressive episode is that “grief’s predominant affect is feelings are emptiness and loss, while in MDE [Major Depressive Episode] it is persistent depressed mood and the inability to anticipate happiness or pleasure” ((American Psychiatric Association [APA], 2022, p.
 177).

 How Can Grief Be Treated?